amandotzip/groovydata/README.md

 # Data Processing

 [Spotipy](https://spotipy.readthedocs.io/en/2.16.1/#) is a lightweight Python library for the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) used to retrieve more detailed data for tracks now that their names have been retrieved from the Spotify Top 200.
-We must first authenticate our usage of the API.
+We must first authenticate our usage of the API using a Spotify Account.

 ```python